 The establishment does not want to acknowledge the real answer to their out of control spending.
 Tax increases are not the answer.
 Rather, state government needs to use the common-sense, conservative spending practices that Wyoming families and businesses follow to control state spending.
 One of the key solutions is to control our spending with zero-based budgeting.
 Zero-based budgeting would require agencies to start at zero with each of their biennial budget requests.
 Agencies would go line-by-line through their proposed budget and prioritize their spending.

-I am also running to push back on the federal government’s war on our way of life.
+I ran to push back on the federal government’s war on our way of life.
 The EPA’s newly issued rules requiring over a 30% reduction in nationwide emissions by 2030 is unconstitutional and also not allowed by the jurisdiction given to the EPA in federal statute.
 We need to fight these illegal rules.

 I will be a voice to ensure that the legislature follows the law and is transparent.
 The lack of competitive bidding in the Capital Square Project, which is in violation of Article 3, Section 31 of our State Constitution, is emblematic of this lack of transparency.

-I am also running to point out when our legislature’s priorities are out of whack.
+I will point out when our legislature’s priorities are out of whack.
 One example is Wyoming state government’s refusal to hold a Presidential primary.

-Fifth, I am running as a voice opposed to efforts to bring liberal values to Wyoming.
+I will be a voice opposed to efforts to bring liberal values to Wyoming.
 For example, in 2013 SF115 passed the State Senate and was four votes away from passing the House.
 This bill would have made public restrooms open to both males and females.
 These efforts are wrong and out of step with Wyoming’s values.

 I have been a conservative Republican my entire life and not just when it’s politically convenient.
 I hosted a radio show called the “Chuck Gray” show on KVOC AM 1230 and KMLD 94.5 FM to advance conservative, common-sense solutions in Wyoming.
 In 2013, I was a top ten finalist for the Coolidge Prize for Conservative Journalism.